imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 bear on sth-to be connected or related to something
 ## The cascade and importance
->-The cascade in Cascading Style Sheets refer to how style rules are applied based on source order , specificity and `!important` keyword.
+>-The cascade in Cascading Style Sheets refer to how style rules are applied based on source order, specificity and `!important` keyword.
->1. source order: if two rules are applied to the same element and have the same specificity value, the declaration that was loaded last , will take precedence.
+>1. source order: if two rules are applied to the same element and have the same specificity value, the declaration that was loaded last, will take precedence.
 ><table>
 >    <tr><td><img src="https://user-images.githubusercontent.com/64577273/148253691-8d609862-6911-47d1-a525-5bb52bf26f44.png"></td><td><img src="https://user-images.githubusercontent.com/64577273/148253815-b1596c8c-a50d-4b11-93c6-51467c154fa9.png"></td>
 >    </tr>